issacdowling/selfhostedsmarthomeguide/README.md

 ![Light slot](https://gitlab.com/issacdowling/selfhostedsmarthomeguide/-/raw/main/images/lightslot.png)

-Then, head back to your sentences section, and remove what you've already got.
+Then, MAKE SURE YOU PRESS SAVE, and head back to your sentences section, remove what you've already got.
 If you want to use my setup, paste this in:
 ```
 [SetSpecificLightPower]
 light_name = ($lights){entity}